 Some states also take into consideration comparative fault.
 This basically means that if the person who is injured is even partly responsible for his or her own injury, such as not heeding a wet floor sign, then they may not be entitled to full compensation.
 Everyone has a responsibility to be smart and try to keep themselves safe as much as possible, and lack of ability to do so can reduce a victims recovery by as much as they percent of fault.

 No matter where you live, if your own a home or business, it’s important to look into your local and state laws to determine your specific responsibilities as a property owner, or to contact a reputable attorney to discuss any other questions or concerns you may have regarding premises liability.
-If you’re in need of a legal consultation, call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+If you’re in need of a legal consultation, call Harris Law today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.